Milan–San Remo: Most winsRiders in italics are still activeWins per country

-Primavera Rosa
+Women's race

-From 1999 to 2005 seven editions of Milan–San Remo for women were held.
+From 1999 to 2005 seven editions of Primavera Rosa were held.
 The race was organized on the same day and finished in Sanremo shortly before the men, but covered a shorter distance.
-The start was not in Milan, but in Varazze, hence it was named Primavera Rosa.
+The start was not in Milan, but in Varazze.
 It was part of the UCI Women's Road World Cup.
 The 2006 edition was initially planned but cancelled before the event.
 Russian Zoulfia Zabirova was the only rider to win twice.

+In 2023, RCS Sport announced that a women's edition of the race would be held from 2024.
+From 2025, Milano–San Remo Donne was held as part of the UCI Women's World Tour over a shorter distance on the same day as the men's race.

 Granfondo Milano-Sanremo

 The Granfondo Milano-Sanremo is an annual cyclosportive event for recreational cyclists over the same course as the professional race from Milan to San Remo.
 It is one of the oldest Granfondos in Italy, founded in 1971 by the Unione Cicloturistica Sanremo and popular among cyclotourists from all over the world.
 It is currently held the second Sunday in June and 2021 (postponed from 2020) was its 50th edition.